Home How-to How to fix “Message Blocking is Active” error on iPhone

 You have successfully unblocked the contact and can proceed to send them a text message.

-If you don’t see the number in this list, they may have you blocked instead.
-See our guide on how to tell if you’ve been blocked on iMessage for more information.
+If you don’t see the number in this list, they may have blocked you instead.
+For more information, see our guide on how to tell if you’ve been blocked on iMessage.
 The easiest way to check this is to mask your caller ID by dialing *67 before entering their number.

 2. Check the phone number

-If, in a hurry, you accidentally entered the number incorrectly, you may receive the “Message Blocking is active” text when trying to send a message.
+If you accidentally enter the number incorrectly in a hurry, you may receive the “Message Blocking is active” text when trying to send a message.

 So, before we proceed to the next step, re-check the recipient’s phone number and make sure you’ve entered the correct digits.